Missing Student Notification Policy and Procedures

 Reporting a Missing Student

-If an individual has reason to believe that a student who legally resides in on-campus housing is missing, he/she should immediately notify Campus Security, (808) 974-7911, the Dean of Students, (808) 932-7472, or the University Housing Office, (808) 932-7403.
+If an individual has reason to believe that a student who legally resides in on-campus housing is missing, he/she should immediately notify Campus Security, (808) 974-7911, the Director of Student Conduct, (808) 932-7472, or the University Housing Office, (808) 932-7403.
 This team will work together to share information under the leadership and coordination of the Director of Campus Security.
 For students who do not reside on-campus and are reported missing, the University may provide reasonable response and assistance as resources and time allow.

 Investigating a Report of a Missing Student

 Upon receiving information that a student cannot be located and may be missing, the Director of Campus Security in collaboration with University Housing personnel and the Dean of Students will initiate an investigation.
 Before presuming that the student is missing, reasonable measures will be taken to determine whether or not anyone familiar with the student has seen or heard from him/her recently or is aware of where he/she may be.
 Investigating a missing student report includes, but is not limited to, the following:

 - Obtain information from the reporting individual about the student, such as a physical description, including clothes he/she may have been wearing when last seen; who he/she may be with or where he/she may be; his/her physical and mental well being; and the reasons he/she believes the student is missing.
 (Campus Security Director)